KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 So why were a record number of people attracted to Upworthy content?
 How did Upworthy achieve this unprecedented growth and in such a short time?
 Feel free to find out from [Upworthy](http://www.slideshare.net/Upworthy) itself.
 In a nutshell, Upworthy's content is technically and emotionally optimized to induce sharing.
 Here is a summary of the Upworthy approach:

 <br>
+* Comb through "evergreen" content online to identify stories that have the potential to become viral
 * Enticing headlines, also called "click-bait" and generally frowned upon by respected media (Upworthy's rule of thumb is to write each headline 25 different ways, then user test to choose the best one)
 * Content invoking an emotional response
 * Optimization for ease of sharing